 I'll also offer a couple of alternatives, too - if you're unsure about Study.com, do keep in mind that there are better options to pick from.
 Udemy and Udacity are a couple of them, but there are more, still!

 As I’ve mentioned, let’s start from the top and talk about what is Study.com.

 - Doesn’t have much to offer for advanced learners

 Study.com Reviews - Introduction

 Study.com, just like its many other competitors, is a MOOC-providing platform.
 MOOC stands for Massive Open Online Courses.
-This means that study.com hosts a variety of different courses on many different topics, all available to anyone and everyone willing to pay a certain price.
+This means that Study.com hosts a variety of different courses on many different topics, ranging from HTML all the way up to money management, and available to anyone and everyone willing to pay a certain price.